fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### sdpAnswer
-* message informs about SDP Answer
+* this message contains SDP answer and map mid to track_id
 * ```json
     {
         type: "answer",